secured lock Secured with SHA-256 Encryption

 Compare RatesStart Now →

-Good news for Minnesotans: they have the highest average credit scores of any state.
+The good news for Minnesotans is that they have the highest average credit scores in any state.

-If you have poor credit, you can consider State Farm or Nationwide for affordable coverage.
-If you have a good credit score, you can get a cheap quote from State Farm, USAA, or Nationwide.
+If you have poor credit, State Farm or Nationwide are great options for affordable coverage.
+On the other hand, if you have a good credit score, you can secure cheap auto insurance in Minnesota from providers like State Farm, USAA, or Nationwide.
+These companies offer competitive rates tailored to your credit situation.

-As per the State of Credit Report by Experian, Minnesota has the highest average credit score in the country at 709 (v national average 675).
+According to the State of Credit Report by Experian, Minnesota has the highest average credit score in the country, at 709 (compared to the national average of 675).

 Enter your ZIP code below to compare auto insurance rates.